S&P 500, Nasdaq post record closing highs after Fed minutes

 Wall Street has been concerned about inflation, with investors moving between economy-linked value stocks and growth names in the past few sessions.

-Both growth (.RLG) and value stocks (.RLV) gained on Wednesday, while industrials (.SPLRCI) and materials (.SPLRCM) led S&P 500 sector gains.
+Both growth and value stocks gained on Wednesday, while industrials and materials led S&P 500 sector gains.

-China's market regulator said it has fined a number of internet companies including Didi Global (DIDI.N), Tencent (0700.HK) and Alibaba (9988.HK) for failing to report earlier merger and acquisition deals for approval. read more
+China’s market regulator said it has fined a number of internet companies including Didi Global, Tencent and Alibaba for failing to report earlier merger and acquisition deals for approval.

 U.S.-listed shares of Didi fell 4.6%, adding to a nearly 20% slump on Tuesday.